 Parks & Recreation - Helping Hands

 Interested in giving back to the community?
-There are several volunteer opportunities for those interested in working in a parks and recreation environment including; one time special events, trail maintenance, youth sports coaching or officiating, working in a community center and more!
+There are several volunteer opportunities for those interested in working in a parks and recreation environment.
+Opportunities include volunteering for one-time special events at city parks and other locations throughout the city, in addition to various park maintenance projects!
 For additional information please email or call.

 Paiute is always in need of volunteers for the following programs: